Pest control can cover rats, foxes, crows, rabbits ... Bruce Potts guides you through the options

 Possibly my first choice are the CB Long loads that feed through a standard magazine bolt-action rifle and send a 29-gr bullet at 705fps for 32ft/lb — basically a rimfire version of an FAC air rifle in some respects.
 The effective range is 20 yards at best but it’s quiet with a sound moderator fitted.

-First choice for all-round use on rabbits are the .22 LR subsonic loads.
+My first choice as an all-rounder on rabbits are the .22 LR subsonic loads.
 Here hollowpoint bullets ensure maximum expansion of the bullet and delivery of the bullet’s energy into the vital area for a humane shot.
 You should still be aiming for head shots though.
 The .22LR high velocity (HV) has its place if you really have to use a .22LR for foxes, but keep these ranges short and take head shots only.
 Velocities of 1,245fps to 1,650fps can be achieved, but with lighter bullets that lose velocity quickly.

 You’ll find 40-gr subsonic bullets from any of the manufacturers such as RWS, Eley, Winchester or CCI that will deliver approximately 95ft/lb.
 It is the rifle that chooses the bullets it likes, not you.
 No one manufacturer is a better choice than another.